Dentistry is one of today’s most flexible—and important—careers.

-Yes, you’ll need to attend a school of dental medicine and earn a Doctor of Dental Medicine degree.
-Most students can earn their degrees in four years.
+Yes, you’ll need to attend a school of dental medicine.
+Most students can earn a dental degree in four years.

 As a pre-dental student you may choose any major, as long as you complete the prerequisite courses to apply to the professional programs.

-Some dental schools offer admission to students after three years of undergraduate work; however, we recommend you complete a full four-year bachelor’s program in the liberal arts, with significant work in the natural sciences.
-The vast majority of those admitted have at least a bachelor’s degree.
+The vast majority of admitted students to dental school have at least a bachelor’s degree.
 You should take the Dental Aptitude Test (DAT) at least one full year before you plan to enter dental school.